tjcchen/prompt-workshop/README.md

 ```

 4. Automatic code splitting

 This feature would load code chunks when needed, reducing the initial load time of a website.

-5. It's still just React, we, developers, just need to focus on business logic.
+5. It's still React, we, developers, just need to focus on business logic.

 ## Improved SEOs
 ```bash